1. Home

 Before you start

-Make sure you have the ControlScript Deployment Utility installed and that you are signed in.
+Make sure you have the ControlScript Deployment Utility installed.
 Make sure you are on a network that can reach the target device and that you have the admin credentials for the device.

 Step-by-step deployment